swiftlang/swift-evolution/proposals/0424-custom-isolation-checking-for-serialexecutor.md

 }
 ```

-Even though the code is executing on the correct Dispatch**Serial**Queue, the assertions trigger and we're left unable to access the actor's state, even though isolation wise it would be safe and correct to do so.
+Even though the code is executing on the correct Dispatch**Serial**Queue, the assertions trigger and we're left unable to access the actor's state, even though isolation-wise it would be safe and correct to do so.

 Being able to assert isolation for non-task code this way is important enough that the Swift runtime actually already has a special case for it: even if the current thread is not running a task, isolation checking will succeed if the target actor is the `MainActor` and the current thread is the *main thread*.
 This problem is more general than the main actor, however; it exists for all kinds of threads which may be used as actor executors.
 The most important example of this is `DispatchSerialQueue`, especially because it is so commonly used in pre-concurrency code bases to provide actor-like isolation.
 Allowing types like `DispatchSerialQueue` to hook into isolation checking makes it much easier to gradually migrate code to actors: if an actor uses a queue as its executor, existing code that uses the queue don't have to be completely rewritten in order to access the actor's state.